Aveline-art/CivicTechJobs-Documentation-Test/docs/developer/design-system.md

 ## Concepts

-To understand our Design System, here are some overarching concepts to keep in mind when working with the DS.
+To understand our Design System, these are some overarching concepts to keep in mind when working with the DS.

 ### Implementing from Figma to Frontend Development

-UI designers specialize in turning project requirements into a graphical interface that fits project requirements.
+UI designers specialize in turning project requirements into graphical interfaces that fits project requirements.
 Designers, however, are not coders.
 As a result, here are some development-related aspects of componentization that designers do not consider:

 - the way components change as screen size changes
 - the ease of replicating components in code
 - the proper way to configure svg assets for development

 Because of these factors, the way a prototype is built on Figma does not necessarily translate 1:1 to how the designs should be build as code.
-For example, Figma designs could not indicate the use of SCSS mixins to abstract CSS code, nor the use of percentages as units of size.
+For example, Figma designs does not use SCSS mixins to simplify code or percentages as units of size.

 Likewise, we must contend with the fact that Figma designs are static screens tied to very specific viewport sizes.
-As developers we need to recreate both the fidelity and intentions of a design.
+As developers we need to recreate the Figma designs while also considering the intent behind a design.

 As a developer, we need to effectively communicate with designers at multiple stage of the Figma design process.
-This means understanding the intentions behind a design, and providing recommendations or alternatives that are simpler and easier for the developer to implement and maintain.
+This means providing recommendations or alternatives that are simpler and easier for the developer to implement and maintain.

 At CivicTechJobs, designers use two standard viewport size when creating our UIs: 1440px for desktop and 375px for mobile.
 The appearance of the UI beyond these two sizes are determined by us, as developers, as we componentize the Figma designs.